Local Help for Local People

 Dr Della Money

-I have lived in Newark since 1991 with my husband and bought our two children up here.
+I have lived in Newark for over 30 years, with my husband and our, now grown-up, children.

 Mr Ian Phillips FCA

 As head of a local Chartered Accountancy business with a team of over 40 people I bring substantial practical experience of running a sizeable business along with many years of experience dealing with the affairs of a wide variety of other organisations.